-In hindsight, we probably could have used a calm, relaxing type vacation, but that isn’t what was planned.
-We had a massive, hot road trip planned instead through the Arizona desert that just happened to coincide with a massive heat wave (I’ve now breathed and sweated in 124 degrees).
-I generally love road trips, even though they take a little more out of you, but this one was particularly tiring.
-I don’t know if it was our pace, our destinations, the heat, or just missing great-grandmas sadness, but it wasn’t the smoothest one.
+We just got back from massive road trip through Arizona that happened to coincide with a massive heat wave (I’ve now breathed and sweated in 124 degrees), and I thought I’d share a few fun stops from our trip.
+Using “fun” loosely as this road trip was particularly tiring haha.
+I don’t know if it was our pace, our destinations, or the heat (probably the heat) but it wasn’t the smoothest one.
 We were very grumpy.
 I’m glad we went anyways, and I hope that our kids look back fondly on these crazy adventures we drag them through.
-Though this one went waaaay Vacation (and I have never appreciated that movie more).
+Though this one went waaaay Vacation.

 In summary, I will be back with architectural delights from Arizona soon as well as the usual house updates.
 I hope you enjoyed my lengthy and boring travel diary…